Your doctor will likely recommend an imaging test, especially if:

 - Magnetic resonance imaging (MRI).
 This test uses a magnetic field and radio waves to create cross-sectional images of the structures within your brain.

-- Magnetic resonance angiography (MRA) and CT angiography.
+- Magnetic resonance angiography (MRA) and computerized tomography (CT) angiography.
 These tests visualize the blood vessels leading to and inside your brain.

 Sometimes a spinal tap (lumbar puncture) is needed as well, especially if the headache started abruptly and very recently and brain imaging appears normal.